 Federal agencies typically release regulatory agendas twice a year.
 Each spring and fall, OMB works with the agencies to compile a list that outlines the rulemaking activities of all federal agencies for the coming 12-month cycle.
 It also includes recently-completed rulemakings.
 Cumulatively, the list is called the Unified Agenda of Federal Regulatory and Deregulatory Actions.

 Beyond specific rulemaking activity, we continue to work on a variety of initiatives that address issues in consumer financial markets.
-For example, last month we joined several other financial regulators in a memorandum of understanding to clarify the coordination of our supervision efforts.
+For example, last month we in a memorandum of understanding to clarify the coordination of our supervision efforts.
 And Director Cordray recently met with Secretary of Education Arne Duncan and ten college presidents to finalize a commitment by those college and university systems to present clear financial aid offer information to all incoming students.
 They’re modeling this effort on the Financial Aid Shopping Sheet that the Department of Education and the CFPB developed last fall.

 Stay tuned in this space for further semi-annual updates to the Bureau’s rulemaking calendar as we look ahead to 2013.